natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/F-104G%20(Italy).md

 * Great rate of climb
 * Good roll rate
 * Powerful M61 Vulcan cannon with a very high fire rate, great ballistics and high damage
-* Wide selection of secondary ordnance; much better than earlier F-104s and excelent for a bombing or ground-attack role
+* Wide selection of secondary ordnance; much better than earlier F-104s and excellent for a bombing or ground-attack role
 * Has a ballistic computer for every weapon
 * Access to two potent AIM-9J sidewinder air-to-air missiles
 * Access to 60 chaff/flare countermeasures